Portrait #2: Trojan

 2nd unit: Paul Deering

-edit: Vanessa Renwick
+edit: Rankin Renwick

 online edit: Tim Scotten